 Implementing it yourself

 The way you choose to implement this pattern depends on your needs.
 The Admin method has an explicit registration step, as well as the ability to programmatically unregister a model.
 I've seen this technique used to unregister a default ModelAdmin (for example one included in contrib) and register your own version that adds some functionality.
-The metaclass method removes the explicit step of registration/discovery and handles autodiscovery at class-creation.
-However you end up doing it, I hope this post was informative!
-Any corrections / points of clarification are appreciated.
+The metaclass method removes the explicit step of registration/discovery and handles autodiscovery at class-creation, but still relies on import-time side-effects.

 Comments (0)

-Commenting has been disabled for this entry
+Commenting has been closed.